aws/aws-application-networking-k8s/docs/getstarted.md

 **Set up service-to-service communications**

-1. Use aws cli to create a VPC Lattice service network, with the name `my-hotel`:
+1. Use AWS CLI to create a VPC Lattice service network, with the name `my-hotel`:
    ```bash
    aws vpc-lattice create-service-network --name my-hotel
    {